herbdool/phpmailer/README.txt

      http://sourceforge.net/projects/phpmailer/files/phpmailer%20for%20php5_6/

-   and extract the the following files to the subdirectory 'phpmailer' of this
+   and extract the following files to the phpmailer subdirectory of your libraries directory:
-   module:

      class.phpmailer.php
      class.smtp.php

    Be careful NOT to extract the path names contained in the archive.

+   It is recommended that you create your libraries directory at one of the following locations:

+     sites/all/libraries
+     sites/<domain>/libraries

+   Consult the Libraries API documentation for further information.

 2. Install as usual, see http://drupal.org/node/70151 for further information.